New Adult Height Predictor supports three ethnicities

 The Bayley-Pinneau method for adult height prediction (AHP) from age, bone age and height was developed in 1952 based on American white children.
 In 2009, the method was modernised through the BoneXpert AHP based on automated bone age, better math and more recent Caucasian longitudinal studies.

-We are proud to present now an extension of the method to cover three major ethnicities in the world: Caucasians, Asians and Africans.
+We are happy to present an extension of the method to cover three major ethnicities: Caucasians, Asians and Africans.

 This was possible through access to a longitudinal study of African children in Johannesburg, and a longitudinal study of Asian children in Japan.